The Treatment Survival Guide To Infertility

 In women, hormone treatment can be:

-• Ovulation stimulation is the use of drugs to help your ovaries release an egg.
-This treatment is used when ovulation is not regular or does not happen at all and other causes have been ruled out.
+- Ovulation stimulation is the use of drugs to help your ovaries release an egg.
+This treatment is used when ovulation is irregular or absent, and other potential causes have been ruled out.
 Ovulation stimulation may be used with other infertility treatments.

 Ovulation Stimulation

 Ovulation stimulation uses oral drugs to help stimulate ovulation.
 These drugs include clomiphene citrate and aromatase inhibitors.
-During these drug treatments, the doctor will monitor if and where ovulation occurs.
-This is normally done by tracking your menstrual cycle or with an ovulation prediction kit like an at-home urine test.
-In addition to a possible blood test or ultrasounds.
+During these drug treatments, the doctor will monitor if and when ovulation occurs.
+This is typically done by tracking your menstrual cycle or using an ovulation prediction kit, such as an at-home urine test.
+Blood tests or ultrasounds may also be used to give further insight.

 Another drug used to help trigger ovulation is called Gonadotropins.
 These are used if other drugs are not successful and if many eggs are needed for infertility treatments.
 Gonadotropins are administered as a series of shots during the early part of the menstrual cycle.
 To track this progress, blood tests and ultrasound exams are used to monitor the development of the follicles.